BNN-UPC/ignnition/docs_rst/community_bylaws.rst

 Participants in the project can assume the following roles:

-**User:** someone using the framework code, who contributes by helping other users on the mailing lists, reporting bugs, or suggesting features.
+**User:** someone using the framework code, who contributes by helping other users on the mailing lists, reporting bugs or suggesting features.

 **Developer:** a user active in discussions on the developer mailing